JahodaPaul/FIT_CTU/README.md

 go to project folder and type "make install" which will hopefully install all necessary libraries

-if make install does not do the work you need to download and install libpqxx, libpq(for database communication) and ncurses (for UI)
+if make install does not do the work you need to download and install libpq(for database communication) and ncurses (for UI)
 --------------------------------------------------------------------------------

-sudo apt-get install libpq-dev libpqxx-dev
+sudo apt-get install libpq-dev

-(go into project folder and type)

-cd lib/libpqxx/

-./configure --disable-documentation

-make

-sudo make install

 --------------------------------------------------------------------------------
 for ncurses: